Servir-Mekong/hydra-floods/docs/using-datasets.md

 ## Merging Datasets

-One of the simpilist ways to combine datasets is to merge.
+One of the simpilest ways to combine datasets is to merge.
 This takes the imagery in one collection and concatenates it with the original collection.
 We can use the [`merge()`](/datasets/#hydrafloods.datasets.Dataset.merge) method to accomplish this.
-Additioanlly, the `merge()` method automatically sorts the image collections in time so we can start using dense time series right away.
+Additionally, the `merge()` method automatically sorts the image collections by date so we can start using dense time series right away.
 Here is an example of merging Landat8 and Sentinel2 datasets together:

 ```python
 lc8 = hf.Landsat8(region,start_time,end_time)